Thomas is an avid student of evolutionary history with a deep fondness for the natural world.

-Attercopus is the earliest silk producing arachnid, appearing around 386 million years ago.
+Attercopus was the earliest silk producing arachnid, appearing around 386 million years ago.
 Its silk glands fed tubular, rigid hairs called spigots that were located on the abdomen.

-However, Attercopus was not a true spider because these inflexible spigots were not able to weave webs (they were not `spinnerets').
+Despite its silk glands, Attercopus was not a true spider because these inflexible spigots were not able to weave webs (i.e., they were not "spinnerets").
 Indeed, flying insects had yet to evolve, making web production unnecessary.
 Instead, it probably used the silk to wrap eggs, line nests, or subdue prey.

-Attercopus also had a tail and lacked a venom gland, setting it aside from all modern spiders.
-Despite this, the name `Attercopus' literally means "poison head".
+As can be seen from the picture, Attercopus also had a tail.
+However, it lacked a venom gland, setting it aside from all modern spiders.
+Despite this, the name Attercopus literally means "poison head."
 These proto-spiders went extinct around 200 million years ago.

 Mesothelae Spiders (310 mya)

 Mesothelae are the oldest order of true spiders (Araneae), and they evolved around 310 million years ago.
 True spiders are defined by the presence of silk-producing spinnerets that are capable of weaving webs, and venom glands for disabling prey.

 A spider's spinnerets require the suspension of silk-producing spigots on flexible muscles that can quickly aim them across a large angular distribution.

 Most spiders have six spinnerets with several spigots on each, and these are typically located near the rear of the abdomen.
 However, Mesothelae have eight spinnerets that are centered.
 Most species of Mesothelae are now extinct, although some still remain in south-east Asia and Japan.